ox-vgg/vise/README.md

 The VISE software installers can be downloaded from the VISE [software page](https://www.robots.ox.ac.uk/~vgg/software/vise/index.html#download).
 Source code is available from VISE [gitlab code repository](https://gitlab.com/vgg/vise).

 ## User Guide
 See [doc/User-Guide.md](doc/User-Guide.md) for instructions on using VISE for creating visual search engine.
+You can also read the [frequently asked questions](doc/FAQ.md) page to learn more about VISE.

 ## Developer Resources
 See [doc/Compiling-VISE.md](doc/Compiling-VISE.md) for instructions on compiling the VISE source code in Windows, Linux and MacOS platforms.